Esteghlal F.C.–Sepahan S.C. rivalry: 2003–04 Hazfi Cup

 In 2003–04 Iran's Football Season, two football clubs reached the Final of 2003–04 Hazfi Cup.

 Esteghlal by coaching of Amir Ghalenoei had a great performance in 2003–04 Iran Pro League and becoming the runner-up.
 On the other side, Sepahan by coaching of Farhad Kazemi did not have a successful season in 2003–04 Iran Pro League.
 Therefore, and before the starting of Final, Esteghlal seemed to be the favor for winning the Hazfi Cup title.

-The first leg was held in Isfahan and Sepahan could win the match with the result of 3–2, in a really close and exciting match and with the final scoring of Sepahan in 90th minute of the match.
-By this first-leg result, Esteghlal could simply become the champion with winning the second-leg match with the result of 1–0 or 2–1.
+The first leg was played in Isfahan, where Sepahan defeated Esteghlal 3–2 in a closely contested and exciting match, with Sepahan scoring the winning goal in the 90th minute.
+With this result, Esteghlal needed only a victory in the second leg by a score of 1–0 or 2–1 to secure the championship.

 However, the story of second-leg match was different.
 In the second leg in Tehran and in front of more than 85000 Esteghlal fans, it was Sepahan could perform really great and won the match with the result of 2–0.
 It was a really unexpected loss for Esteghlal fans and Amir Ghalenoei, due to their great performance during the league season.
 On the other side, it was a really dramatic win for Sepahan fans and Frahad Kazemi.

 Therefore, after these two dramatic matches, Seaphan could become the champion by the total result of 5–2.

 2012 AFC Champions League

 At the end of 2011–12 Iran's Football Season, two football clubs met each other in the 1/8 Final of 2012 AFC Champions League.

 This was the first meeting of two football clubs in an international and continental tournaments.
-Moreover, the fact that Sepahan was the winner of 2011–12 Iran Pro League and Esteghlal was the winner of 2011–12 Hazfi Cup, makes this match really important for both football clubs and their fans.

 By winning this match, Esteghlal had the possibility to go for the first time to the Quarter-Finals of AFC Champions League since its establishment in 2002.
 On the other side, Sepahan's fans expected from their team to win this match and go forward for the first Asian title after three-year-in-a-row Iran's football championships.

 On May 22, 2012, the match was held in Isfahan and finally Sepahan could win the match with the result of 2–0.
 Therefore, Sepahan advanced to Quarter-Finals of AFC Champions League for the third time in the history of the club.
 The Quarter-Final round will be held in September 2012.